inckie/AnotherGlass/README.md

 Companion application to handle Google Glass communication with a phone without Glass related Google Services.
 Currently, the application can:
- * pass GPS data from the phone to the Google Glass
+ * pass GPS data from the phone to the Glass
+ * forwarding ongoing and one-shot notifications to the Glass
- * pass WiFi network information (SSID and password) from the phone to the Google Glass
+ * pass WiFi network information (SSID and password) from the phone to the Glass

 ## Building